himanshu-skid19/PanIIT-GenAI-Hackathon/README.md

-# Diet Planner Application
+<h1 align="center">DineWise AI - Transforming India's Nutrition</h1>

 This Project is part of the PanIIT GenAI Hackathon, with the aim to develop a tool that leverages AI that serves the greater good, showcasing the positive potential of AI in our society.

 ## Introduction
-Our solution for this was to develop a diet planner application to serve its users with automated diet planning and meal recommendations.
+We develop a diet planner application to serve its users with automated diet planning and meal recommendations.
 With busy schedules, conflicting dietary advice, and individual health goals, people often struggle to make informed choices about their nutrition.

 Our AI-integrated diet planner application emerges as a timely and essential solution for this.

 ## Features